Elliott Andalman, Esq

 In 1973, I, along with two other recent law graduates, opened a law office in Hattiesburg, Mississippi, with a focus on civil rights advocacy.
 I built and helped manage this firm for 14 years.

-The firm had a significant impact on Hattiesburg, Mississippi, and the surrounding area, through its public interest litigation.
+The firm had a significant impact on Hattiesburg, Mississippi, and the surrounding area, through its civil rights litigation.
 I successfully represented the Plaintiffs in the following cases:

 - Boykins et al. v.
 City of Hattiesburg, C.A.
 No. H77-0167(N).
-Southern District of Mississippi, 41-page opinion issued February 29, 1984 after seven years of litigation.
+Southern District of Mississippi, 41-page opinion issued February 29, 1984, after seven years of litigation.
 Cooperating counsel with Lawyers’ Committee for Civil Rights Under Law.
-First decision in State of Mississippi finding that the commission form of city government with at-large elections violated Voting Rights Act.
+First decision in the State of Mississippi finding that the commission form of city government with at-large elections violated the Voting Rights Act.

 - Pittman v.
 Hattiesburg Municipal Separate School District, 664 F.2d 1071 (CA 5 1981).
-Decision for Plaintiff on claim of racial discrimination in pay, comparing individuals in similar jobs at different times.
-Significant decision for pay equity litigation.
+The decision for Plaintiff on a claim of racial discrimination in pay, comparing individuals in similar jobs at different times.
+The significant decision for pay equity litigation.